davidvolart/SkyscannerProject/README.md

 We learned everything, PHP(Laravel) and Bootstrap.

 ## What's next for SkyscannerProject
-Solve some errors, improve the code, add some other functionalities.
+Fix some errors, improve the code, add some other functionalities.

 ## Built With
 This project has been built by PHP(laravel) and Bootstrap